Habengut/Polestar_Charging/README.md

 visibility: public
 ```

-You will the recieve notifications that look like this:
+You will then recieve notifications that look like this:

 ![Image3](./media/notification.PNG)